oslab-swrc/syscalib/README.md

 Considers the locality of data buffers importantly and potentially allows more core utilization for system call contexts than the Single-NUMA-node policy.

+## How to run

+- Build core partitioning kernel module and shared library using make and build script.
+- Insert a kernel module.
+  - Parameters
+    - irq_net : network device irq numbers
+    - irq_blk : block device irq numbers
+- If you use the syscalib for global system
+  - LD_PRELOAD the shared library in .bashrc file
+- If you use the syscalib for application
+  - LD_PRELOAD the shared library when you the run application

 ## license